DEV-learn-co-students/angular-what-is-a-filter-readme-seiji-batch-002/README.md

 ## Overview

 Angular offers us the powerful concept of filters.
+They allow us to easily manipulate data, such as changing a date from a unix timestamp to a human readable format or simply change the text to uppercase.
 Let's take a look at what they can offer us.

 ## Objectives